bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 We need support for spot-checking the templates with the miners.
 There's a lot of things to improve, and that's coming.
 But right now, this is available today.
-You can use Datum right now.
+You can use DATUM right now.
 And that's the important part.
 There's already blocks in the wild, this is already deployed in the real world.
 There's no reason you should be letting a pool make your templates for you.
 If you are, you're not a miner.
-And that's kind of the bottom line there Open it up to just questions.
+And that's kind of the bottom line there
+Open it up to just questions.
 I don't know how much time I have left.
 I lost the clock What do I got?
 Am I done?